International Graduate Admissions: A two-step selection process

 The selection process for Sciences Po two-year Master’s programmes consists of two stages:

 - the admissibility stage: at the end of this stage, you may be declared admissible or not admissible.
 If you are admissible, your application is handed over to the admission panel.

 - the admission stage: at the end of this stage, you may be declared not admitted, admitted, or receive a conditional offer of admission.

 The selection process for dual degrees is different.
 Please refer to the page dedicated to dual degrees.

 The admissibility stage

 The admissibility stage is the first step in the selection process.
-It is based primarily on academic excellence.
 Your application will be subject to a qualitative evaluation.
 The academic background is assessed with the utmost care.
 Academic performance is a key element in the selection of our future students.
 Applicants must rank among the best students in their class.